peterhajas/peterhajas.com/readme.md

     $ ./build

+Note that this relies on a few prerequisites:
+- the macOS `date` binary
+- a `markdown` binary (I use the one from MultiMarkdown)
+- `exiftool`

 This will create a new directory called `out`.
 It's automatically ignored by `git` thanks to a rule in the `.gitignore`.

 **Note**: The `build` script will destroy `out` on every run (to make sure everything is fresh).
 Files left in `out` will be destroyed on runs of `build`.